LoliGothick/mitama-cpp-result/docs/maybe/_APIs/or_peek.md

 };
 ```

-Invokes the provided function and then return self (if nothing), or return self without doing anything (if any).
+Invokes the provided function and then returns self (if nothing), or returns self without doing anything (if any).

 **Example**